-The latest population figures produced by the Office for National Statistics (ONS) on 15 July 2024 show that an estimated 560,200 people live in Bradford District - an increase of 7,600 people (1.4%) since the mid-2022 population estimates were published.
+The latest population figures produced by the Office for National Statistics (ONS) on 30 July 2025 show that an estimated 563,600 people live in Bradford District - an increase of 4,500 people (0.8%) since the mid-2023 population estimates were published.

 Bradford District is the fifth largest metropolitan district (in terms of population) in England, after Birmingham, Leeds, Sheffield and Manchester.

-The increase in the District's population is largely due to migration (there have been around 5,400 more people coming to live in Bradford than leaving for other parts of the UK and overseas) and "natural change" (there have been around 1,600 more births than deaths).
+The increase in the District's population is largely due to international migration (there have been around 8,100 more people coming to live in Bradford than leaving for other parts of the UK and overseas) and "natural change" (there have been around 2,000 more births than deaths).

 A large proportion of Bradford's population is dominated by the younger age groups.
 More than one-quarter (27.9%) of the District's population is aged less than 20 and nearly seven in ten people are aged less than 50.
-Bradford has the seventh highest percentage (25.5%) of the under 20 population in England after the London Borough of Barking and Dagenham, Slough Borough Council, Luton Borough Council, Blackburn with Darwen Borough Council and Oldham Borough Council and Birmingham City Council.
+Bradford has the eighth highest percentage of the under 20 population in England after the London Borough of Barking and Dagenham, Slough Borough Council, Luton Borough Council, Blackburn with Darwen Borough Council Oldham Borough Council Birmingham City Council and Peterborough City Council.

 The population of Bradford is ethnically diverse.
 The largest proportion of the district's population (56.7%) identifies themselves as White British.
 The district has the second largest proportion of people of Pakistani ethnic origin (25.5%) in England.